 - Slowly strain the hot mixture over the reserved melted chocolate.
 Whisk until the chocolate is completely incorporated and smooth then add the vanilla.

-- Place the bowl in the larger bowl of ice water and stir the mixture occasionally to prevent a skin from forming, then cover the surface with wax paper, and store covered in the refrigerator overnight or for up to 1 day before churning.
+- Place the bowl in the larger bowl of ice water and stir the mixture occasionally to prevent a skin from forming until cool.
+Then cover the surface with wax paper, and store covered in the refrigerator overnight or for up to 1 day before churning.
 (The mix is best if it is aged (stored in the refrigerator) overnight.
 This resting period improves the churning qualities of the mix and improves the body and texture of the gelato.)

-- Freeze the mixture in an ice cream maker.
-Transfer to an air-tight container and freeze for at least 2 hours before serving.
+- Freeze the mixture in an ice cream maker according to directions.
+Transfer to an air-tight container and freeze for at least 2 hours to firm.
 Let soften for about 5 minutes before serving.

 Notes